UlianaPodenkova/BI_spring2020/README.md

 ## Results
 * The PCA analysis showed that groups of isolates from carriers and patients actually form separate clusters.
-* We also established significant variables involved in the formation of the group variable “source of extraction,” for example, gene encoding Acetyltransferase, GNAT family; 6-phospho-beta-glucosidase.
+* We also established significant variables involved in the formation of the group variable “source of extraction,” for example, genes encoding Acetyltransferase, GNAT family; 6-phospho-beta-glucosidase.
 It is necessary to analyze the literature to understand exactly how these genes affect the invasiveness of *S.pneumoniae* Thus, we completed almost all the tasks, obtained valid results and a lot of data for further research.

+## References
+1. PubMLST.org
+2. Tange O. et al. Gnu parallel-the command-line power tool //The USENIX Magazine. – 2011. – Т. 36. – №.
+1. – С. 42-47.
+3. MultiQC: Summarize analysis results for multiple tools and samples in a single report Philip Ewels, Måns Magnusson, Sverker Lundin and Max Käller Bioinformatics (2016)
+4. FastQC: A Quality Control Tool for High Throughput Sequence Data [Online].
+Available online at: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/ (2015)
+5. Wick R. R. et al. Unicycler: resolving bacterial genome assemblies from short and long sequencing reads //PLoS computational biology. – 2017. – Т. 13. – №.
+6. – С. e1005595.
+6. Metagenomic microbial community profiling using unique clade-specific marker genes Nicola Segata, Levi Waldron, Annalisa Ballarini, Vagheesh Narasimhan, Olivier Jousson, Curtis Huttenhower.
+Nature Methods, 8, 811–814, 2012